A Comprehensive Plan for Franklin Park

 - Downtown area/Franklin Avenue corridor that could be more inviting

 Other issues that emerged included the need to improve the Village's reputation as a place to live, some under-developed and -utilized park facilities, and not enough transit-oriented development around the Franklin Park Metra station on the Milwaukee District-West line.

 The process is continuing as CMAP staff analyze existing conditions and produce a report.
 After this report is created, the public will be invited again for a visioning workshop to lay out the goals for the comprehensive plan.
-Please continue to monitor this page for updates on when this meeting will be scheduled, sometime in mid-Fall 2015.
+Please continue to monitor this page for updates on when this meeting will be scheduled, sometime in early 2016.

 Chicago Tribune, July 27, 2015: New comprehensive plan in works to shape Franklin Park

 Chicago Tribune, Aug.
 11, 2015: Franklin Park residents weigh in on village's future